cyschneck/centerline-width/README.md

 ## Developer Notes: Tech Debt and Bug Fixes
 * Return the length of the left/right bank in riverCenterline class (right_bank_length, left_bank_length)
 * Verify that smoothing filter option does not produce a line that goes outside of the polygon
+* edge case: (wide starting/ending banks) redefine how the starting and ending nodes are calcualted to avoid ending up on an 'island' (NA7_FP1)
 * Return the knickpoints (occurrences of knickpoints)

 ## Citations